-When FruitShare launched in 2013, we donated all the fruit we harvested to the Barrie Food Bank.
+When FruitShare started in 2013, the fruit was shared with the Barrie Food Bank.
 A that time, many residents were not aware that the Food Bank accepts and distributes fresh produce.
 As awareness of our program grew, farmers caught on.
 Thanks in part to FruitShare, the Food Bank starting receiving thousands of pounds of fresh produce from farmers.
 (The Food Bank has had a large walk-in fridge and freezer since 2011).

 |Barrie Food Bank||Monday, Wednesday and Friday 8:30 to 3:30